Justin Bieber visits Japan, lifts spirits

 Justin Bieber met with some teens in tsunami-ravaged Japan where he says he'll donate concert proceeds to relief efforts.
 Bieber donate japan concert relief efforts.justin bieber japan "Things can get better and things will get better."

-"How old are you?" the singer asked one of the girls.
+"How old are you?" the singer asked one of the girls."17," she replied.

 "I'm the same age!" he exclaimed.
 Bieber, well-practiced at smiling naturally as dozens of camera flashes blinded him, tried to get the tsunami victims to relax and talk through an interpreter.
 But the children were typically shy Japanese schoolchildren.
 They didn't giggle or even seem all that visibly excited to be with one of the world's biggest media sensations.
 They occasionally stared at the news cameras, unable to hide the awkwardness of being part of this media event.